bioinformatics-core-shared-training/shell-genomics/_episodes/06-writing-scripts.md

 - Write a basic shell script.
 - Use the `bash` command to execute a shell script.
 - Use `chmod` to make a script an executable program.
+- Use `for` loops to automate operations on multiple files.
 keypoints:
 - Scripts are a collection of commands executed together.
+- Loops make commands to be repeated multiple times.
 ---

 ## Writing files